 Environmentalists have for years hectored the EU for not doing enough to fight climate change (when it is doing more than the world’s other major economies).

-Now that it has proposed to force other nations to copy its standards or lose access to the European market — as part of its ambition to reduce emissions to 1990 levels by 2050 — the bloc is again assailed by leftists, this time for being “neocolonialist”.
+Now that it has proposed to force other nations to copy its standards or lose access to the European market — as part of its ambition to reduce net greenhouse gas emissions to zero by 2050 — the bloc is again assailed by leftists, this time for being “neocolonialist”.